What is the best wood for wood carving? You can carve any type of wood, but that doesn’t mean that you will enjoy it.

 Keep it off the ground so air can circulate.
 Also avoid covering it tightly with a tarp or covering.

 Moisture content in wood is a delicate balance.
-The ideal moisture content is 10% to 12%.
+The ideal moisture content of the best wood for wood carving is 10% to 12%.
 Unless you have a moisture content meter, however, it is hard to determine the exact moisture content of your wood.

 Want to know more about moisture content in wood?
 Read this scientific article.